Sharon Cuneta: Artistry

 Cuneta possesses an Alto vocal range, noted for her delivery and tone.
 Her music, primarily in pop, has been referenced and impersonated in pop culture like Pinoy drag and singing competitions, as well as influenced a generation of artists like the American R&B artist, H.E.R and Asia's Songbird, Regine Velasquez.
 She has already worked with world renowned performers including Angela Bofill, Andy Lao, Billy Preston, David Pomeranz, and Michael Buble.

-As an actress, Cuneta is among the most accomplished and acclaimed actresses in the country.
-She is noted for her charm and versatility.
+Cuneta has received many acclaims over the years, mostly about her appearance and attitude.

 Other ventures

 Endorsements

 Cuneta is the most expensive and effective product endorser in the country.

 McDonald's, Coca-Cola, Lux, Selecta, Sunsilk, Globe Telecom, pH Care, Lucky Me, SuperFerry, Alaska Milk, Colgate, Nestlé, Smart Communications and Tempra were some of the products that made Cuneta a notable ambassador.
 At one time, Cuneta was earning ₱8 million to ₱15 million per product endorsed.